There's a lot of fuss about this mysterious 3DS. We want to shed some light on this since it is key to understanding how the service works.

 3D Secure is a protocol designed to be an additional security layer for the online bank card transactions.
 It was originally developed with the intention of improving the security of Internet payments.

 Basically, 3D Secure adds an authentication step for online payments.
-3D stands for 3 Domain: there are 3 parties that are involved in the 3D Secure process:
+3D stands for 3 Domains: 3 parties are involved in the 3D Secure process:

 Issuer (the bank that issued the card);